Local sparsity and recovery of fusion frames structured signals: Abstract

 \section{Abstract}

 The problem of recovering signals of high complexity from low quality sensing devices is analyzed via a combination of tools from signal processing and harmonic analysis.
-By using the rich structure offered by the recent development in fusion frames, we introduce a compressed sensing framework in which we split the dense information into sub-channel or local pieces and then fuse the local estimations.
-Each piece of information is measured by potentially low quality sensors, modeled by linear matrices and recovered via compressed sensing -- when necessary.
+By exploiting fusion frames, we introduce a compressed sensing framework in which we split the dense information into subchannels and fuse the local estimations.
+Each piece of information is measured by linear, potentially low quality sensors, and recovered via compressed sensing.
 Finally, by a fusion process within the fusion frames, we are able to recover accurately the original signal.

-Using our new method, we show, and illustrate on simple numerical examples, that it is possible, and sometimes necessary, to split a signal via local projections and / or filtering for accurate, stable, and robust estimation.
-In particular, we show that by increasing the size of the fusion frame, a certain robustness to noise can also be achieved.
+We illustrate our findings with numerical experiments, first consider various artificial setups in which we show that splitting a signal via local projections allows for accurate, stable, and robust estimation.
+We verify that by increasing the size of the fusion frame, a certain robustness to noise is also achieved.
 While the computational complexity remains relatively low, we achieve stronger recovery performance compared to usual single-device compressed sensing systems.
+We finally show how our techniques can be applied in various signal processing tasks such as Doppler signal denoising, natural scene scanning and reconstruction, and MR Image reconstruction.
+In these examples, we empirically verify that visually good reconstruction are obtained, even in highly undersampled and noisy regimes.